programarivm/php-chess/docs/heuristics.md

 )
 ```

 🎉 Chess positions and games can now be plotted on charts and processed with machine learning techniques.
-Become a better player by extracting knowledge from games with [Data Mining](https://chesslablab.github.io/chess-data/data-mining/).
+Become a better player by extracting knowledge from games with the help of [Data Mining](https://chesslablab.github.io/chess-data/data-mining/) tools.